2017-09-12 The proposed Bowser Sewage Treatment Plant, submission to the BC Government

 Sewage treatment for the Village of Bowser CAN become a moment that signals a much-needed shift in thinking.

-I try to make water-tight arguments (below) – – even though I know from long experience: “rational” arguments do not often win the day.
+I try to make water-tight arguments (scroll down to THE PROPOSED BOWSER B.C.
+SEWAGE TREATMENT PLANT ) – – even though I know from long experience: “rational” arguments do not often win the day.
 The brink of crisis is a far better motivator!
 But critical mass plays a role, too.
-And many of you are succinct.

 – – – – – – – – – – – – – – –